db260179/pi-gen-0w/README.md

    ```

 # Troubleshooting

+I had difficulty putting this together or adding to the customization.
+I picked
+up the following along the way.

+ * Enter the container with `make enter-container` to troubleshoot what's going
+   on and for any one-time hacks.
+ * Take advantage of the SKIP files mentioned in the parent repo's README to
+   skip earlier stages when rebuilding and troubleshooting the current stage;
+   `make rebuild-last-stage` helps with this.
+ * The rootfs will not be rebuilt (i.e. carried over from an earlier stage) if
+   it already exists in the container.
+If unsure about its contents or to play
+   it safe, enter the container and blow it away under
+   `/pi-gen/work/.../stageX` before running `make rebuild-last-stage`.
+ * Prior to running `make clean all`, it helps to clear the clutter from past
+   runs.
+If rebuilding everything from scratch:
+    * Remove all SKIP files from earlier stages (`rm stage{0,1,2,...}/SKIP`).
+    * Remove docker containers (`docker ps -a` followed by `docker rm`).
+    * Remove applicable docker images (`docker images` followed by
+      `docker rmi`).
+The only one to really keep would be the `debian:buster`
+      image to avoid downloading it over and over.
+    * Remove/prune unreferenced docker volumes (`docker volume ls` and
+      `docker volume prune -f`).
+    * Repeat these commands as needed to ensure all applicable containers,
+      images, and volumes are cleared out and then run `make clean all` to
+      rebuild from scratch.

 ## `64 Bit Systems`
 Please note there is currently an issue when compiling with a 64 Bit OS.
 See https://github.com/RPi-Distro/pi-gen/issues/271